Bandit254/IgniteGitHubDemo/README.md

-# IgniteGitHubDemo
+# Ignite 2020 GitHub Demo
-Demo repository following along with Microsoft Ignite 2020 "Into to GitHub" session
+Demo repository following along with Microsoft Ignite 2020 "Into to GitHub" session.